utkuali/cash-cart-loot-test/README.md

 ## Testing & Usage

+You don't need any script to run/test this

 type "testgrab" to begin looting

 if you cancel you can start looting from where you left with command "testgrab2"